katcipis/sophia/notes/books/designing-data-intensive-apps.md

 3 - Even thinking on terms of consistency VS availability doesn't provide a complete model.
 It ignores another major architectural property that must be taken in consideration: performance.

-One of the points that made me think the most is performance because there is an concrete example that makes it very obvious the limitations of CAP when thinking about consistency models, the memory models of multi-core SMP CPUs.
+One of the points that made me think the most is performance because there is a concrete example that makes the limitations of CAP when thinking about consistency models very obvious, the memory models of multi-core SMP CPUs.

 The memory model of most CPUs is non-linearizable (at least classical SMPs), hence